tommaisey/loon/README.md

 test.run(arg)
 ```

-When you first write your snapshot tests, none of the snapshots will yet exist, so
+When you first run your snapshot tests, none of the snapshots will exist yet, so
 all of the tests will fail.
-There's an easy way to create the snapshots, and also
+There's an easy way to create the snapshots: just supply
-to update them when the outputs have changed in a way that you expect and are
+the `--update` flag.
+This is also used to update snapshots when the outputs have
+changed in a way that you expect and are happy with.
-happy with.
-Just supply the `--update` flag at the command line.

 ```sh
 $ mkdir -p my-tests/snapshots/file-one # make the directory first!
 $ lua my-tests/file-one.lua --update # create/update the snapshots
 ```

-This command will run the tests, tell you how many failed tests and new tests
+This command will run the tests, tell you how many new and failed tests
-there are, and ask you if you want to proceed with updating them.
+there are, and ask if you want to proceed with updating them.
 If you
 answer `Y [enter]`, then you will be shown the diff of each test in turn
 and asked if you're happy with the new results.
 If you answer `Y [enter]`,
 then that snapshot will be stored and you'll move onto the next change.

-If you're unhappy with any changes, you can go back and make changes to
+If you're unhappy with any changes, select `N` and you can go back and
-your code until you are.
-Once you've accepted all the changes, the tests
+edit your code until you are.
+Once you've accepted all the changes, the
-will pass, and you should commit the new snapshots to your repository.
+tests will pass, and you should commit the new snapshots to your repository.

-Overall snapshot tests can be really useful for ensuring your program's
-output doesn't change at a high level, especially when the output is
-too complex to write by hand as a unit test comparison.
-This is why
-we use it to test `loon` itself - we want to ensure that output to
-the terminal (and other formats) doesn't change without us knowing
-about it!

 ## plugins